Last updated on March 20th, 2019

-The terms spousal support and alimony can be used interchangeably, but the rules in Virginia specifically refer to the payments as spousal support (as we have in this article).
-Which goes to show, just as one of the terms may be used more in some states than others, the rules governing spousal support also vary from state to state.
+The terms “spousal support” and “alimony” can be used interchangeably, but the rules in Virginia specifically refer to these payments as spousal support (as we have in this article).

-For more information on the divorce process in Virginia, check out our “5 Steps to a Successful Virginia Divorce.”
+For more information on the divorce process in Virginia, check out our guide to filing for divorce in Virginia.

 How is Virginia Spousal Support Awarded?

 You and your spouse may mutually agree upon a spousal support award in a written separation agreement or, if things get ugly, a judge may award spousal support.